tehRyley/CIS171-RyleyGreen/Exam2/README.md

 Then some small tweaks like textfield size and button placement to match a bit more with the example got tested.

-An initial test was done by just taking the input from USD and setting it as the CAD with no conversion.
+A test was done by just taking the input from USD and setting it as the CAD with no conversion.

 After the initial test worked I made a conversion and sent the converted amount instead.